Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * CNC 5 axis e. g.
 PPPRR is zaxis, because the 2 rotary axes control the Z axis orientation.
 XY constantly changes because the drill rotates.
 * 3 axis cartesian PPP is no, because the endpoint is always vertical and cannot be changed
 * robot 6 axis RRRRRR can be set to different modes: zaxis if the endpoint has no XY axis information like a hotend or drill. full if orientation of all three axes is important.

+**P"workingMode=home|a1:p2:a3:etc"**

+Working modes are explained in https://docs.duet3d.com/en/User_manual/Machine_configuration/robot_firmware chapter "Working modes".
+The work mode can be changed by
+* home sets the workmode to the angle combinations of the homing angles.
+This is the default and startup situation after changing to robot kinematics.
+* list-of-angles is a colon separated list of degrees for rotary axes and mm for linear/prismatic axes.
+The list size must match the count of actuators, including a palletized axis (the palletized axis's angle will be ignored).
+If a value is not specified, the homeing value will be taken.

+The work mode can be changed by e. g.
+G1 H2 moves and then setting to the current position by issuing the P command with the current values.
+Only setting the new P values without previous moving will probably fail, because the singularity cannot be crossed in most cases.

+Example:
+* P"workingMode=10:20:30:-20:0" for CNC 5 axis AC will set XYZ positions to 10, 20, 30 mm, the A axis to -20 degrees and the C axis to 0 degrees as starting point.
+* P"workingMode=:::-20:0" same, but the prismatic positions will be set to the homing values and only A and C are specified.
+* P"workingMode=home" will set the starting point to the values of the An... third parameters of each axis.
+The starting point will be stored when the An parameters are completely specified.

 **P"quality=n[:log|logDetailed|logoff]"**
 * n can be 1, 3 or 5.
 1 is lowest quality, 5 highest, default is 5.